utkarsh1706/LLM-News-Research-Tool/README.md

 ## Project Structure

 - main.py: The main Streamlit application script.
-- requirements.txt: A list of required Python packages for the project.
 - vectorEmbedding.pkl: A pickle file to store the FAISS index.
 - .env: Configuration file for storing your OpenAI API key.